 Toilets

-There are toilets in the park.
-The B course has fewer facilities and we ended up catching a tram back into town still covered in mud.
+For the regular course, there are toilets in the park.
+The B Course has fewer facilities and we ended up catching a tram back into town still covered in mud.

 Course